robotframework/robotframework/doc/python/PythonTutorial.rst

 * Python has similar :code:`if/elif/else` structure as most other programming languages.

-* Notice that no parantheses are needed around the expression as in Java or C.
+* Notice that no parentheses are needed around the expression as in Java or C.

   .. sourcecode:: python